name

 What to Love About Siesta Key

-• Siesta Key Beach ranked #1 in the United States by TripAdvisor, Travel Channel, and other organizations
+• Siesta Key Beach ranked #1 in the United States by TripAdvisor, Travel Channel, and multiple other travel organizations

-• Vibrant Siesta Key Village nightlife and boutique shopping
+• Siesta Key Village -- vibrant walkable nightlife and boutique shopping at the north end

 • Deep-water boating in Siesta Isles canal community with Gulf access

-• Free "Siesta Breeze" trolley service across the island — eliminating the need to drive
+• Free "Siesta Breeze" trolley service across the island -- no car needed

 Things to Do